 The previous publication provides tips for those managing an existing lawn without the toxic materials restricted by the Takoma Park ordinance.
 A separate guide, Establishing New Lawns and Landscapes, identifies the steps to take in installing a new lawn.

-A key component of the model is the phase-in of restrictions on harmful pesticides for lawn care on public and private property within the the local jurisdiction.
-The complied list of restricted pesticides includes those that are:
+A key component of the model is the phase-in of restrictions on harmful pesticides, and continued allowance of less toxic, organic pesticides for lawn care on public and private property within the the local jurisdiction.
+The complied list of allowed pesticides includes those that are: